Heading south of Sydney and wondering what are the best Kiama beaches? You’ve come to the right place with our detailed beach lovers guide!

 You can discover the magnificent Cathedral Cave from Cliff Drive, or park at Jones Beach and walk down to the south end and you can see Cathedral Rock, which is one of the most popular sunrise photography spots in Kiama.

 Once you get to the end, follow the rocky headland around the corner and you will see the cave.
-Just be careful of the tides and rough seas.
+Just be careful of the tides and rough seas on the south coast.

 This is a secluded beach that can be accessed by foot or bike along the Kiama Coastal Trail, or by parking at the nearby Boneyard carpark.